ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 part, and renewed two or three times, will relieve
 in most cases.
 If .ther gums be affected, wash the
 mouth with brine ; if the teeth be covered with
-tartar, wash them twice a day with salt water
+tartar, wash them twice a day with salt water.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_broad_ver01:data:sn84024518:00296022718:1852021401:0054/pct:37.797801,76.061449,15.226023,15.168743/!600,600/0/default.jpg"/>
 </td>